-A selection screen for the building sites, that the user has registered, will be displayed after the user has logged in.
+Once the user has logged in, a selection screen for the building sites the user has registered will be displayed.
 When a building site is selected, the main Live screen will be entered.
 This is the HOME screen and provides a quick view on the status of the site.

 Selecting the History tab allows a runtime Histogram of the system.
 The histogram displays temperatures and states of the system in a date/time format.
 Also displayed is the Master boiler log, faults, messages, modulation, and events.
 To the right of the histogram is the Master Boiler's log.
-Since the HeatNet bridge only transmits at 1-minute intervals, the log can be used to precisely view the state of the boiler at the time of the event (in-between minutes).
+Since the HeatNet bridge only transmits at 1 minute intervals, the log can be used to precisely view the state of the boiler at the time of the event (in-between minutes).